-Jim and Anne decided to open their own Funeral Home in Northport.
-The building was erected and opened for business in October, 1948.
+Jim and Anne ventured to open their own Funeral Home in Northport.
+A new building was erected and opened for business in October, 1948.
 They steadily built their business through hard work, and a determined mind, to give families the best service possible.
 Business did so well that they added-on to the original building in 1958.
 A year later their eldest son Jim, Jr. began working at the Funeral Home full time, and was followed by his brother Peter in 1963.
-The building went under another expansion in 1968, to how it stands today.
+The building underwent another expansion in 1968, to how it stands today.

-The first funeral home in the Village of Northport was S. Robbins funeral home opened and run out of a furniture store in 1894.
+The first funeral home in the Village of Northport was S. Robbins Funeral Home.
+It opened and was run out of a furniture store in 1894.
 In 1935 S. Robbins and Son Funeral Home, run by Harry Taylor and Robert N. Davis, opened a new building at 81 Scudder Avenue in Northport.
 It was the first separate building used only as a Funeral Home in the Town of Huntington.
 Harry Taylor managed the funeral home, with his partner Robert N. Davis.
 In 1946 Harry Taylor bought out his partner and changed the name to Taylor Funeral Home.

 Harold ran the business until 1981, when he merged with Nolan Funeral Home.
 On July 1, 1982 the Nolan & Taylor-Howe Funeral Home began its business at 5 Laurel Avenue.

 This is the History of our building and our founders.
 The funeral home has three viewing rooms, that range in size to accommodate any and all needs.
 We have a separate children’s play room, and are handicapped accessible.
 We encourage anybody to stop in and see our beautiful building.